Kimpton22/Tutorials-And-Guides/PyRAI2MD/Step 1: Geodesic Interpolation/Step-by-Steps.md

 for i in *; do mv "$i" "${i%%-overlay.xyz}.xyz"; done
 ```

-NOTE: You need to do this TWICE, one is for the reactant -> a minimum energy conical intersection (MECI), and then another from MECI -> product.

 # Step 4: Wigner Sampling
 1. seperate.py - python scripts that separates the Wigner sampled geometries
 2. wigner-{filename}.300.0.xyz - an xyz file that contains all the geometries generated from the Wigner sampling